ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Conclusions

 \section{Conclusions}

-In this work we studied the sensitivity of ET to various multipoles of the SGWB.
-The instrument works in the small frequency / short separation regime, namely the distance $d_{\rm ET}$ between its detectors is much smaller than the inverse of the frequency $f$ to which it is most sensitive to.
-The sensitivity to the various multipoles $p_{\ell m}$ of the SGWB is suppressed by $f \, d_{\rm ET} \ll1$, with the exception of the $\ell = 0,2,4$ multipoles.
-For this reason, we concentrated our study to these multipoles.
+In this work we studied the sensitivity of an ET pair, under the hypothetical assumption that two instruments are built at the two sites under current consideration for ET, to various multipoles of the SGWB.
+This pair would operate in the small frequency / short separation regime, namely the distance $d \simeq 1,200 \, {\rm km}$ between the sites is much smaller than the inverse of the most sensitive frequency $f \simeq 7 \, {\rm Hz}$.
+The sensitivity to the various multipoles $p_{\ell m}$ of the SGWB is suppressed by $f \, d \ll1$, with the exception of the $\ell = 0,2,4$ multipoles.
+For this reason, we concentrated our study to these unsuppressed multipoles.

 Our computation is based on that of ref. \cite{Allen:1996gp}, that provided the formalism to study the response functions to the anisotropic SGWB from ground-based detectors, that have a well defined scanning pattern related to the daily rotation of the Earth.
 We extended their results in several ways.
-Firstly, we provided very simple analytic expressions for the overlap functions in the $f \, d_{\rm ET} \ll1$ regime.
-In this limit, a phase in the detector overlap functions to the multipoles of the SGWB, that depends on the frequency, and on the scalar product between the GW arrival direction and the displacement between the detector interferometers is negligible.
+Firstly, we provided very simple analytic expressions for the overlap functions in the $f \, d \ll1$ regime.
+In this limit, a phase in the detector overlap functions to the multipoles of the SGWB, that depends on the frequency, and on the scalar product between the GW arrival direction and the displacement between the detector interferometers, is negligible.
 This allows to obtain very simple coefficients, reported in eq. (\ref{gamma-result}) that, once contracted with the arm directions, provide the response functions for any given pair of detectors.
 The coefficients (\ref{gamma-result}) are independent of frequency and of the geometry of the detectors, and therefore they can be used to compute the overlap function of any interferometer (if one is interested in a self-correlation) or to any pair of interferometers (if one is interested in a cross correlation) in the small frequency / short separation regime.
-In some application, such as ET, this regime applies to the full frequency observational window.
+In some applications, such as the one studied here, this regime applies to the most sensitive part of the frequency observational window.